Heading to the beach this summer but don’t want to bring everything and the kitchen sink? Here are my 15 must haves to take a toddler to the beach!

 - Jug of Clean Water – In addition to drinking water for everyone, we bring a jug of fresh water for cleaning the sand off or washing our hands.
 Bathrooms may be far away or non-existent on some beaches.

-- Plastic Bags For Trash and Wet Clothes – Some beaches are great with trash can placement and others, eh, not so much.
-Bring your own trash bag or plastic shopping bag to collect your garbage for proper disposal on your way out.
+- Bags For Trash and Wet Clothes – Some beaches are great with trash can placement and others, eh, not so much.
+Bring your own bag to collect your garbage for proper disposal on your way out.
 And a wet-dry bag to put your wet clothes in once you’re ready to change out of your swimsuits.

 - Change of Clothes – We all have sensitive skin and never want to stay in our bathing suit for so long.
 Sand can cause rashes in children so we make sure to always pack a change of clothes for our two year old so he is dry leaving the beach.
 Our go-to beach has showers so we always rinse off first.